 mioty Modules

-MIOTY is a next-generation low-power wide-area network (LPWAN) technology built to deliver unmatched reliability and scalability for large-scale industrial and commercial IoT.
+mioty is an LPWAN technology built to deliver reliable, scalable low-power wireless connectivity for large-scale industrial and commercial IoT deployments.
 It enables millions of devices to connect seamlessly, setting a new standard for massive global IoT performance.

 Telegram Splitting (patented technology)